moon250/old-form-generator/README.md

 ```

 ## Config
 Form-generator is fully configurable.
-You can for example disable the type detection with name.
+You can for example disable the type detection with the name.
 ```php
 $config = new \FormGenerator\FormConfig();
 $config->set('TYPE_DETECTION', false);